 Articles 56 – 60 EC Treaty

-- “all restrictions on the movement of capital between Member States shall be prohibited”.
+‘All restrictions on the movement of capital between Member States shall be prohibited.’

-Benefits of free movement of Capital
+Benefits of free movement of capital

-European companies are thus able to invest in and own other European companies and take an active part in their management.
+European companies are able to invest in and own other European companies and take an active part in their management.

-Are there any exceptions to the free movement of capital?
+Exceptions to the free movement of capital